 Leadership and team management are the abilities to lead a team in performing a task from start to finish.
-These skills indicate that you can effectively manage and delegate tasks, organise a working calendar, solve team problems, set clear and actionable goals and coach people whilst implementing decisions that affect others.
-Capable team managers motivate others to accomplish goals, to collaborate with one another, to resolve conflicts and to support one another in reaching goals and improving.
+These skills indicate that you can effectively manage and delegate tasks, organise a working calendar, solve team problems, set clear and actionable goals, and coach people whilst implementing decisions that affect others.
+Capable team managers motivate others to accomplish goals, collaborate, resolve conflicts, and support one another in reaching goals and improving.

-Problem-solving is the ability to accurately assess a challenge and come up with an effective solution.
+Problem-solving is assessing a challenge and accurately developing an effective solution.
 When obstacles arise in any industry, companies need employees who can handle them efficiently, calmly and logically.
 Problem-solving combines other transferable soft skills like communication, critical thinking and research.
 In some positions, problem-solving may also involve industry- or role-specific technology, knowledge and/or previous experience.

 Data analysis is the ability to inspect, transform and model data to acquire information and draw conclusions that support other team members or departments in the decision-making process.
 This skill involves other transferable soft skills like research, visual communication, written communication and critical thinking.

-In many organisations, data analysis is key to achieving the most business growth.
-Many departments such as customer management, information technology, production and research need expert data analysts to interpret, extract results and develop accurate reports.
+Data analysis is key to achieving the most business growth in many organisations.
+Many departments, such as customer management, information technology, production and research, need expert data analysts to interpret, extract results and develop accurate reports.

 Communication skills allow you to pass information concisely to your superiors, staff and colleagues.
-In nearly all workplaces, you must be able to communicate clearly via phone, email, instant messaging and in person.
+In nearly all workplaces, you must communicate clearly via phone, email, instant messaging and in person.